Reverse Wireless Charging: Benefits, Risks, and Battery Impact

 While the majority of smartphone users rely on a power bank or additional charging during the day, remembering to charge a power bank or carry a cable is still a daily challenge for many.
 But reverse wireless charging can be utilized in situations when you aren’t prepared.

-A good example of device with reverse wireless charging is the Samsung Galaxy Series.
+A good example of a device with reverse wireless charging is the Samsung Galaxy Series.
 With Wireless Powershare it can charge any Qi-enabled smartphone, including an iPhone 11.

 The Cons